LiveLike/livelike-docs/docs/Arcade/minigames-cms-guide/guess-the-word.md

    3. By default, we provide a database of per-configured words for 100days.
    4. Currently, manual word entry is the supported method for adding words to the database.
 You can add or delete the rows and columns to manage the words.
    5. **Upload allowed word:** If your game includes words not found in the standard dictionary, you can upload a CSV file containing custom words that match your theme.
 These will be recognized as valid entries during gameplay else the words entered if not part of the dictionary will throw an error.
+   6. **New Updates** allows you to toggle off support for Dictionary words or define the cadence of when the word should go live, either daily, weekly or custom.
+Just click on the date and pick the date you want the word to go-live on.

 <Image align="center" src="https://files.readme.io/ea25ca9686b59ac764e6db480e680566118ab2cd093f5ea91a0035a676c85514-ezgif-2-9b6a19bee6.gif" />